Health careers training partnership overview

 Health care systems across the country, including Mass General Brigham, are navigating historic staffing shortages and increasing demand for care.
 Meeting this challenge means preparing more young people for careers in health care.

-A $37.8 million grant—one of the largest philanthropic investments ever made in the Boston Public School system’s history—is helping to double EMK’s enrollment capacity and expand its curriculum to include new health career pathways.
-Students will now have opportunities to explore careers in perioperative services, medical imaging, nursing, emergency services, and medical laboratory science.
-These new options complement EMK’s existing programs in nursing and emergency medical services, creating more entry points into high-demand, high-growth fields.
+Supported by a $37.8 million grant from Bloomberg Philanthropies—one of the largest philanthropic investments ever made in the BPS system’s history— EMK is doubling its enrollment capacity to 800+ students and expanding its curriculum to include new health career pathways that align to in-demand roles at Mass General Brigham.
+Students will now have opportunities to explore careers in perioperative services, medical imaging, nursing, emergency services, and medical laboratory science, and gain certifications and college credits aligned to these pathways while they are in high school.

 Students will also benefit from expanded opportunities for hands-on learning, including: